VincentAdrian1/CS1_API/README.md

 - [Usage](#usage)

 ## Installation
-  Create a virtual environment in you project folder
+  Create a virtual environment in you project folder.
 ```bash
 > mkdir myproject
 > cd myproject
 > py -3 -m venv .venv
 ```
-Activate the virtual environment | To ensure that the correct package/library versions are consistently used every time the software runs
+Activate the virtual environment | To ensure that the correct package/library versions are consistently used every time the software runs.
 ```bash
 .venv/Scripts/Activate
 ```